typeSpindlerJ/CFEWled/README.md

-# This is a Blazor learning project
+# This is a Blazor Webassembly App learning project
-> I'll be using the JSON API on a WLED controller
+> I'll be using the JSON API on a WLED controller to:
+- Do basic functions of the controller to start